samuelcaldas/NinjaTrader.UnitTest/README.md

 To use NinjaTraderUnitTesting in your NinjaScript projects, follow these steps:

 1. Add a reference to the NinjaTraderUnitTesting assembly in your NinjaScript project.
-2. Create test cases by deriving from the `NinjaTestCase` class and implementing test methods.
+2. Create test cases by deriving from the `TestCase` class and implementing test methods.
-3. Create an instance of the `NinjaTestSuite` class, add your test cases to the suite, and run the suite to execute all tests.
+3. Create an instance of the `TestSuite` class, add your test cases to the suite, and run the suite to execute all tests.

 Here is an example of how you can write and run a unit test using NinjaTraderUnitTesting: